khulnasoft/CipherGuard-docker/dev/README.md

 1. Configure your IDE so that it can properly connect with Docker: under Settings/Preferences -> Build, Execution, Deployment -> Docker.
 Here is a tutorial: https://www.jetbrains.com/help/phpstorm/docker.html#enable_docker
 2. Then, under Settings/Preferences -> PHP -> Debug, in the "External connections" section, make sure the "Break at first line in PHP scripts" checkbox is unchecked
 3. Thereafter, we need to configure a PHP server, which can be done by going to File > Settings > PHP > Servers.
 Click on the plus sign twice to create two servers:
-  - The first server should be set to xDebug: Name="Docker - Cipherguard", Host="cipherguar.local", Port="9003", Debugger="Xdebug", ProjectFiles="<PATH_TO_CIPHERGURD_API_REPO>", AbsolutePath="/var/www/cipherguar"
+  - The first server should be set to xDebug: Name="Docker - Cipherguard", Host="cipherguard.local", Port="9003", Debugger="Xdebug", ProjectFiles="<PATH_TO_CIPHERGUARD_API_REPO>", AbsolutePath="/var/www/cipherguard"
-  - The second server should be set to the web server (cipherguar.local): Name="cipherguar.local", Host="cipherguar.local", Port="443", Debugger="Xdebug", ProjectFiles="<PATH_TO_CIPHERGURD_API_REPO>", AbsolutePath="/var/www/cipherguar"
+  - The second server should be set to the web server (cipherguard.local): Name="cipherguard.local", Host="cipherguard.local", Port="443", Debugger="Xdebug", ProjectFiles="<PATH_TO_CIPHERGUARD_API_REPO>", AbsolutePath="/var/www/cipherguard"
 4. Save and close the Settings/Preferences window
 5. At the top of the main window, click the "Add Configuration..." button, then "Add new..." > "PHP Remote Debug"
-6. Check the "Filter debug connection by IDE key", and fill in the form with: Name="Docker - Cipherguard", Server="Docker - Cipherguard", IDEKey="docker_cipherguar"
+6. Check the "Filter debug connection by IDE key", and fill in the form with: Name="Docker - Cipherguard", Server="Docker - Cipherguard", IDEKey="docker_cipherguard"
 7. At the top of the main window, click the "Listen for PHP debug connection" button and start a debugging session

-**Note:** If you want to debug tests, you will need to properly setup the PHPUnit library under Settings/Preferences -> PHP -> Test Frameworks by adding a configuration and setting the path to phpunit.phar to "/var/www/cipherguar/vendor/bin/phpunit" (the docker path mapping must be setup for it to work with this path)
+**Note:** If you want to debug tests, you will need to properly setup the PHPUnit library under Settings/Preferences -> PHP -> Test Frameworks by adding a configuration and setting the path to phpunit.phar to "/var/www/cipherguard/vendor/bin/phpunit" (the docker path mapping must be setup for it to work with this path)